dndManager/dndAria/timeline/session27.md

-# Gnoll Fang of Yeenoghu's Headdress*
+# Gnolls of a Feather

 The gang hear gnoll sounds east southeast of the keep.
 They double-time in that direction for an hour and a half.